aivanova5/design/docs/auction.md

 | duration | real | The duration of the dispatch in seconds

 ## Ledger

+The `ledger` table collects all the market settlement data for each auction.

 | Name | Type | Description
 | ---- | ---- | -----------